ayusc/WahBuddyExtended/README.md

 > [!NOTE]
-> Whew, it was a hard time reverse engineering Whatsapp (the ProGuard curse hit well)
+> Whew, it was a hard time reverse engineering Whatsapp (all thanks to ProGuard)
 > <br>If you like it please give it a star 🌟
 > <br><br>Only works on version 2.26.10.72 (Latest as of now)